conradakunga/Blog/_posts/2026-04-29-product-review-stellar-repair-for-ms-sql-part-3-backup-data-recovery.md

 Here we can see our backup file with some basic metadata.

-If we click **Next** we proceed to the following screen:
+If we click **Next,** we proceed to the following screen:

 ![versionChooser](../images/2026/03/versionChooser.png)

-here, it seems you should know a bit about the backup, specifically:
+Here, it seems you should know a bit about the backup, specifically:

 1. The version it was **created** in
 2. Whether it was **created originally** in version `2000` or `2005` and subsequently converted to a later version.